cldf/cldf/README.md

 A dataset is CLDF conformant if
 - it contains a metadata file, derived from the default profile for the appropriate module,
-- at least the minimal set of components (i.e. CSV data files) specified for the module.
+- it contains the minimal set of components (i.e. CSV data files) specified for the module at least.

 The metadata MUST specify a `dc:conformsTo` property with one of the CLDF module URIs as value.